ejagnes/flexible_switch_2ISP/README.md

 Folder "figs2_3_4_panel_D" for panel D (top) from figs 2, 3 and 4

-Folder "figs2_3_4_panel_E" for panel E from figs 2, 3 and 4

-Folder "fig6_panelsB_D_F" for panels B, D and F from fig 6

-Foler "fig8" for all panels from fig 8

 ## Coding language and compilers

-Codes were originally written to run on intel Fortran compiler.
-For reproducibility some codes were rewritten to run with GNU Fortran (gfortran; free) and posted here.
+Codes were originally written to run on Intel Fortran compiler.
+For reproducibility the codes posted here were rewritten to run with GNU Fortran (gfortran; free).
 Plots are made with gnuplot.
 Figures in the original article were made with gnuplot and Inkscape.

 ### GNU Fortran